 When to Apply

-To be considered for October 2018 entry, you must submit a complete application by 31 May 2018.
+- If you wish to be considered for February 2019 entry, you must submit a complete application by 30 September 2018.

-To be considered for February 2019 entry, you must submit a complete application by 30 September 2018.
+If you wish to be considered for October 2019 entry, you must submit a complete application by 1 May 2019.

 What happens next?